Philip Labonte: All That Remains

 They then released A War You Cannot Win in 2012.
 During this time, Labonte started writing more lyrics that reflected his own life and vulnerability, crediting Sarah McLachlan as an influence in his decision.
-He stated “When you write songs about your own personal vulnerability, there are people that are going to attack you for it and call you names and mock you.
-But It's worked out well for us, though, so it doesn't much matter.”
+He stated "When you write songs about your own personal vulnerability, there are people that are going to attack you for it and call you names and mock you.
+But it's worked out well for us, though, so it doesn't much matter."
 Their 7th album, The Order of Things, was released in 2015 and was the first time someone besides Labonte had an input on the lyrics, as producer Josh Wilbur worked alongside him.
 Their 8th album, Madness, was released in 2017.
 One year later, they released Victim of The New Disease, which saw the group return to their heavier sound after the previous three records were more hard rock/radio friendly.
-Labonte stated 'We haven't done a really heavy record probably since' In my opinion, 2010's 'For We Are Many.
-It had been a while since we really kind of focused on writing heavy stuff, so we said, 'Let's put out a record that's mostly heavy.”
+Labonte stated "In my opinion, the last really heavy record we had done was probably 2010's 'For We Are Many'.
+It had been a while since we really kind of focused on writing heavy stuff, so we said, 'Let's put out a record that's mostly heavy.'"
 Lyrics for the album were heavily inspired Labonte's recent divorce.

-Labonte and the band then faced some adversity throughout the next few years, including the death of the band’s guitarist, Oil Hebert.
-Labonte originally wondered if the band could go on without him but later decided the band would continue, stating “Oil would have wanted us to.”
+Labonte and the band then faced some adversity throughout the next few years, including the death of the band’s guitarist, Oli Hebert.
+Labonte originally wondered if the band could go on without him but later decided the band would continue, stating "Oli would have wanted us to."
 After 6 years and almost an entirely new lineup, the band released their 10th album, Antifragile, on January 31, 2025.
-Labonte also made the decision to part ways with the bands record label, with him emphasizing a desire to “own their art outright and avoid being constrained by label expectations.”
+Labonte also made the decision to part ways with the bands record label, with him emphasizing a desire to "own their art outright and avoid being constrained by label expectations."